 Irwin Mitchell is amongst the 20 largest law firms in the UK, with 11 offices across the country and over 2,400 employees.
-Irwin Mitchell has long prioritized the integrity of its data systems, and particularly that of its clients’ information.
-The firm wanted to improve its ability to detect potential cyber-threats in their early stages.
+The firm has long prioritized the protection of its data systems, particularly that of its clients’ information, and it deployed Darktrace’s Enterprise Immune System to detect potential cyber-threats in their early stages.
 Darktrace allowed Irwin Mitchell to spot such threats before they inflict lasting damage, since the Enterprise Immune System comprehensively improved the firm’s understanding of its own network.

-Established since 1963, BH Global Corporation Ltd is a Singapore SGX mainboard listed group providing a variety of services — including supply chain management, design and manufacturing and engineering services to the marine and offshore and oil and gas industries.
+Established in 1963, BH Global Corporation Ltd is a Singapore SGX Mainboard-listed group providing a variety of services — including supply chain management and manufacturing — for companies in both the oil and gas industry and the maritime and offshore industry.
 BH Global also has a security division that provides Enterprise IT security services, night visions security, and infrared health screening.
 A leader in each of its sectors of business, BH Global provides integrated and advanced solutions collectively across multiple industries.

-MACOM decided to deploy Darktrace’s award-winning technology across its complex system, due to its unique capability to detect emerging abnormal behaviors and threats as they occur, without requiring any a priori knowledge.
-Darkrace is powered by machine learning and probabilistic mathematics from the University of Cambridge, which enables it to establish a ‘pattern of life’ specific to MACOM’s network allowing it to report any deviations from ‘normal’ behavior, which may be indicative of a serious breach.
-In this way, MACOM is kept up-to-date about its network activity and informed of incidents in real time.
+MACOM decided to deploy Darktrace’s award-winning technology across its complex network because of its unique ability to detect threats in real-time without requiring a priori knowledge.
+By establishing a ‘pattern of life’ specific to MACOM’s network, Darktrace allows the company to investigate any deviations from ‘normal’ behavior, which may be indicative of a serious breach.
+In this way, MACOM is kept up-to-date about its network activity and remains informed at all times.

-This industry-leading furniture manufacturer was keen to defend its critical data assets from any potential compromise to its intellectual property and designs, confidential corporate information or customer data.
+This industry-leading furniture manufacturer was keen to defend itself from any potential compromise to its intellectual property and designs, its confidential corporate information, or its sensitive customer data.
 Furthermore, the company was increasingly aware of the limitations of perimeter defenses and legacy approaches, which are unable to detect insider threat or zero-day exploits.
 Darktrace allows Steelcase the robust cyber security needed to protect its operations and its customers in today’s sophisticated threat landscape.

-Saniflo is a French-owned subsidiary of leading global manufacturer the SFA Group, selling plumbing technology for residential and commercial premises.
-Eager to maintain its reputation for technical expertise and quality of service, Saniflo was looking for a cyber security solution capable of keeping up with a constantly-evolving cyber threat landscape, which could also provide full network visibility.
+Saniflo is a French-owned subsidiary of leading global manufacturer SFA Group, selling plumbing technology for residential and commercial premises.
+Eager to maintain its reputation for technical expertise and quality of service, Saniflo was looking for a cyber security solution capable of keeping up with a constantly evolving cyber threat landscape that could also provide full network visibility.

 Founded in 1917, Sunsweet is the world’s largest manufacturer of dried fruit, controlling more than a third of the global prune market.
-In order to help secure the sensitive data of nearly 300 grower-members, Sunsweet deployed Darktrace to detect emerging threats, in real-time.
-By relying on the latest advancements in unsupervised machine learning and artificial intelligence, it has increased productivity while enjoying greater confidence in its ability to stay abreast of a threat landscape that is increasingly characterized by speed, sophistication, and automation.
+In order to help secure the sensitive data of nearly 300 grower-members, Sunsweet deployed Darktrace to detect emerging threats in real-time.
+By relying on the latest advancements in unsupervised machine learning and artificial intelligence, Sunsweet has boosted its productivity while enjoying greater confidence in its ability to stay abreast of a threat landscape that is increasingly characterized by speed, sophistication, and automation.

-In an effort to protect its intellectual property and sensitive customer, employee, and partner information, Aqua-Leisure deployed Darktrace’s innovative self-learning technology to detect emerging cyber-threats, in real time, without any prior assumptions of known ‘bad’.
-Because Darktrace’s technology is constantly evolving its understanding of ‘normal’, it grows and adapts as the company expands.
-With Darktrace, Aqua-Leisure can remain proactive in the face of a threat landscape characterized by machine-speed, sophisticated attacks.
+In an effort to protect its foundational intellectual property as well as its sensitive customer, employee, and partner information, Aqua-Leisure deployed Darktrace’s self-learning technology, whose cyber AI can detect the subtle threats that legacy tools miss.
+Because that AI is constantly evolving its understanding of ‘normal’, it autonomously grows and adapts as the Aqua-Leisure expands, making it a profoundly low-maintenance solution.